hansbuehler/deephedging/README.md

     </li>
     <li>
         <b>Config-driven built</b>:
-        this avoids difference between training and inference code.
-In both cases, the respective model hierarchy is built from the configs up.
-No need to know in advance which sub-models where used within the overall model hierarchy.
+        avoids differences between training and inference code.
+In both cases, the respective model hierarchy is built driven by the structure of the config file.
+There is no need to know for inference which sub-models where used during training within the overall model hierarchy.
         <br>&nbsp;
     </li>
 </ul>